Raysmond/xksystem/README.md

 How to use?
 ============
-Clone the project and import it into you Eclipse (Spring Tools Suite is recommended).
+Clone the project and import it into you Eclipse (<a href="http://www.springsource.org/sts">Spring Tools Suite</a> is recommended).
 Since the project only contains hibernate mapping classes and some background controllers for business logic, we chose junit for testing.

 Contributors
 =============